mspielberg/factorio-railloader/README.md

   allows robots to eventually complete blueprint construction even if they run out of rails or similar.

+## Acknowledgements

+* Arch666Angel for the loader graphics.

 ## Version History
 * 0.1.0 (2018-01-20):
   * Initial preview release.